 Why it's important to have a primary care doctor on your team

-But a comprehensive exam and discussion of personal and family medical history could lead to additional tests, or the discovery of a problem you never knew you had, such as an irregular heartbeat.
+A comprehensive exam and discussion of personal and family medical history could lead to additional tests or the discovery of a problem you never knew you had, such as an irregular heartbeat.
 Regularly visiting a primary care physician could also prevent costly trips to the emergency room for serious conditions that could have been treated earlier.

-Your primary care doctor should be someone you trust, and with whom you feel comfortable communicating with about sensitive topics such as sexually transmitted diseases or family struggles, Patel said.
+Your primary care doctor should be someone you trust, and with whom you feel comfortable communicating about sensitive topics such as sexually transmitted diseases or family struggles.

 I tell my patients that if you don’t feel comfortable openly communicating with your primary care physician, you should consider finding a new doctor.
 A good primary care doctor will make eye contact with you and truly listen to your needs and concerns.
 Patients should ultimately feel confident that their primary care doctor will provide them appropriate and tailored medical care.